DevMountain/endpoint-testing-afternoon/README.md

 ### Instructions

-* Restart the sever.
+* Restart the `sever`.
-* Click on the right arrow next to the collection name.
+* Click on the `right arrow` next to the collection name.
 * Click the `Run` button.
 * Select the correct collection from the list on the left.
-Then click the blue button in the bottom at the bottom of the left side-menu.
+* Click the `blue button` in the bottom at the bottom of the left side-menu.

 ### Solution